n8willis/git-with-type-design/chapter-1-git/git-terminal.md

 ```

 (or whatever the actual file name is, of course) and hitting
-return.
+Return.
 You do this for each of the files you want to bundle up into
 the commit.
 If you add a file to staging then change your mind about
 it, you remove it from the list by typing